dleviminzi/temporal-example/README.md

 This project is a toy example showcasing how [Temporal](https://docs.temporal.io/) could be used effectively as a backend for a long lived form that requires actions to be taken at various stages of completeness.

-Anyway, this project has four parts:
+Anyway, this project has five parts:

 ## The cluster